 Hitachi ID Privileged Access Manager

-Hitachi ID Privileged Access Manager is a system for securing access to privileged accounts.
+Hitachi ID Privileged Access Manager is a system for securing access to elevated privileges.
 It works by regularly randomizing privileged passwords on PCs, servers, network devices and applications.
 Random passwords are encrypted and stored in two or more replicated credential vaults.

 Access to privileged accounts may be disclosed:

 - To applications, replacing embedded passwords.

-- To Windows PCs and servers, which need them to start services.
+- To Windows systems, which need them to start services.

 Password changes and access disclosure are closely controlled and audited,